expectedparrot/edsl/docs/results.rst

 .. code-block:: text

-   Result(
-      agent=Agent(traits = {'status': 'happy'}),
-      scenario={'period': 'morning'},
-      model=Mixtral8x7B(
-         model = 'mixtral-8x7B-instruct-v0.1',
-         parameters={'temperature': 0.5, 'top_p': 1, 'top_k': 1, 'max_new_tokens': 2048, 'stopSequences': [], 'use_cache': True}),
-      iteration=1,
-      answer={
-         'yesterday': 'Good',
-         'yesterday_comment': 'I felt good yesterday morning, thank you for asking!', 'tomorrow': 'I expect to feel happy and refreshed tomorrow morning, ready to start a new day with enthusiasm and positivity!'
-         },
-      prompt={
-         'tomorrow_user_prompt': {'text': 'You are being asked the following question: How do you expect to feel tomorrow morning?\nReturn a valid JSON formatted like this:\n{"answer": "<put free text answer here>"}', 'class_name': 'FreeText'}, 'tomorrow_system_prompt': {'text': "You are answering questions as if you were a human.
-Do not break character.
-You are an agent with the following persona:\n{'status': 'happy'}", 'class_name': 'AgentInstruction'}, 'yesterday_user_prompt': {'text': 'You are being asked the following question: How did you feel yesterday morning?\nThe options are\n\n0: Good\n\n1: OK\n\n2: Terrible\n\nReturn a valid JSON formatted like this, selecting only the number of the option:\n{"answer": <put answer code here>, "comment": "<put explanation here>"}\nOnly 1 option may be selected.', 'class_name': 'MultipleChoiceTurbo'}, 'yesterday_system_prompt': {'text': "You are answering questions as if you were a human.
-Do not break character.
-You are an agent with the following persona:\n{'status': 'happy'}", 'class_name': 'AgentInstruction'}
-         }
-   )

 We can use the `rich_print` method to display the `Result` object in a more readable format:

 .. code-block:: python